Waseem-Esayed/task-management-web-app/README.md

 ## 🔜 Features (Mentioned but Not Yet Implemented)

-The following are part of the project roadmap but are **not implemented yet**:
+The following are part of the project roadmap but are **currently not implemented**:

 - 👥 **Team Collaboration** → planned for future versions
 - 🖱️ **Drag & Drop (React DnD)** → currently not integrated